TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::

 Above we applied row operations to an augmented matrix, to work our way to the solution to a system of equations.
 In fact we simplified the system and the matrix along parallel paths.
-From now on we will simplify a system by working almost always with the corresponding augmented matrix.
+From now on we will simplify a system by working almost exclusively with the corresponding augmented matrix.

 In later chapters we will also apply row reduction to matrices in other contexts, i.c. for other purposes.